skyformat99/Hermes/DESIGN.md

   ```

-Note: All modules are in the namespace 'Hermes'.
+Note: All modules are in the namespace 'hermes'.